-Venezuela's Leopoldo Lopez released from prison
+Venezuelan opposition leader Leopoldo Lopez released from prison

 Mass demonstrations

-Public pressure against the government increased earlier this year, when all powers of the opposition-led National Assembly were transferred to the Supreme Court, which is stacked with government loyalists.
-Amid widespread criticism, the court revoked that ruling in April.
+Public pressure against the government increased earlier this year when all powers of the opposition-led National Assembly were transferred to the Supreme Court, which is stacked with government loyalists.
+The court revoked that ruling in April after widespread criticism.

 Anti-government protesters have taken to Caracas' streets over the past several months.
 Maduro has sent the Venezuelan military onto the streets to maintain order, leading to deadly clashes.
 More than 85 people have died in the unrest.